 The Ironbound is a close-knit, multicultural community in Newark's East Ward, home to many families with children.
 The lack of play space is a problem throughout the East Ward.

-The Trust for Public Land joined with Congregation Ahavas Sholom, Newark's oldest operating synagogue, to transform Sussex Avenue Renew School's asphalt schoolyard into a safe and vibrant play space.
+The Trust for Public Land partner with Congregation Ahavas Sholom, Newark's oldest operating synagogue, to transform Sussex Avenue Renew School's asphalt schoolyard into a safe and vibrant play space.

 We helped create a 35,000-square-foot playground for this Newark school in 2000 and in 2011, developed Quitman's smaller playground into a thriving, interactive space that promotes exercise, learning, and exploration for young students and neighborhood children.